-There are two words that impact my marriage the most.
+There are two powerful words in marriage.
+And these words impact my marriage relationship every day.

-The comics would say that those two words should be “Yes, Dear“.
+The comics might say that those two words should be “Yes, Dear“.
 The realists would offer “I’m sorry“, though that’s technically three words and it can sound insincere.

-Those two words are the simple, “Yes” and “No“.
-And I want to explore how they affect our marriage.
+Those two powerful words are the simple, “Yes” and “No“.
+And I want to explore how they affect your marriage.

 With “Yes“, we enter the relationship of marriage and that is a wonderful moment.
 But for many of us “YES” can become a real trap.

 For many of us, our tendency is to say “YES”, when “NO” is the best answer.

 For me, it would start when I would respond to a request from Lou Ann with a “YES”, but in my mind I was wanting to say “NO”.
 But I also wanted to please her and maybe avoid conflict.
 Problem solved.
 But it did not end there.

 Eventually I would become frustrated after one too many YES’s.
 That’s when I exploded in expressed frustration or anger with Lou Ann.
 Of course she was blindsided by my emotions.
 Hadn’t I said “YES”?

 True, but I was not being honest with her.
 My YES’s were not really what they seemed.
 I could have responded like this.